-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including all directors.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the consolidated entity, directly or indirectly, including all directors.
+Chan Huan Tai and Khor Chin Dee are directors of the company's subsidiary and are also included as KMP of the consolidated entity.